UK +44 (0)20 7234 0380

 After evaluating a number of options, the trust chose Agresso’s financial suite with procurement and web services package for first phase implementation along with their partner Optimum to provide the user training.
 Key members of South Devon Healthcare’s finance department were part of the system build team, which began in January 2008, with a go live deadline of the last week of October 2008.

-Adam Davies Agresso systems administrator
+Adam Davies, ERP systems administrator

 Optimum was involved in the early stages of the project, conducting a two day scoping exercise to establish the trust’s client training requiremdents (CTR).
 According to Optimum project manager, David Blake, three months is a typical lead time to be able to understand the size of the change an to develop an understanding of the build.
 “If the CTR occurs too early in the project life cycle, nobody knows the necessary detail to determine the end user trainer requirement,” says Blake.